 - Top with some crispy bacon and devour that breakfast like nobody's business.

-- Simply, place the bread in center of your dinner table and see how many people don't grab a slice to pair with what's for dinner.
+- Simply, place the bread in the center of your dinner table and see how many people don't grab a slice to pair with what's for dinner.

 The possibilities are quite endless.
 If you have a fun way to eat this bread, share your idea in the comments section below 🙂